bytebase/bytebase.com/content/blog/neon-vs-supabase.md

 If you want a Postgres database without whistles and bells, Neon is almost the perfect database a developer would desire.
 It has serverless, branching, auto-scaling.

-If you want 100% Postgres compatibility or are looking for to build a full-stack application, Supabase has everything you need.
+If you want 100% Postgres compatibility or are looking to build a full-stack application, Supabase has everything you need.
 It has database, auth, API.
-In the future, it could also be possible that Supabase offers Neon as a database option.

 <HintBlock type="info">